Left Front (West Bengal): Members

+Left Front chairmen

 Promode Dasgupta served as Left Front Committee chairman during the early years of the alliance.
 Dasgupta died in November 1982, after which Saroj Mukherjee became Left Front chairman.
 Mukherjee retained the post until his death in 1990.
-Sailen Dasgupta served as chairman of the Left Front Committee from 1990 until his death in 2011.
-As Dasgupta suffered ailments in the latter part of his life, Biman Bose held the position as Acting Chairman of the Left Front Committee.
+Sailen Dasgupta served as chairman of the Left Front Committee from 1990 until his death in 2001.
+As Dasgupta suffered ailments in the latter part of his life, Biman Bose held the position as Acting Chairman of the Left Front Committee from 1998 to 2001.
 Bose took over as Chairman of the Left Front Committee after Dasgupta's death.